 - (1) The kinase reaction buffer is supplied as a 5x concentrated stock.
 Prepare a 1x solution from this stock as described below.
-The 1x kinase reaction buffer is stable at room temperature. - (2) The PY20 antibody is supplied at approximately 1 mg/mL.
+The 1x kinase reaction buffer is stable at room temperature. - (2) The antibody is supplied at approximately 1 mg/mL.
 The molecular weight of the antibody is 150 kD.
-Thus, the stock concentration of the antibody is 6.7 μM, or 6700 nM. - (3) The substrate is supplied at a concentration of 30 μ M. - (4) The antibody dilution buffer does not contain EDTA.
+Thus, the stock concentration of the antibody is 6.7 $\mu$ M, or 6700 nM. - (3) The molecular weight of the substrate is 1864 g/mole.
+The concentration of a 1 mg/mL solution is 536 $\mu$ M. - (4) The antibody dilution buffer does not contain EDTA.
 EDTA is added separately, prior to addition of antibody.